atosorigin/bull_sequana_ansible/ansible/readme.md

 Check your 2 module directories through your **ansible --version** command :
 `ansible --version`

-As explained in the documentation, you should force python3 interpreter:
+As explained in the documentation, you may have to force python3 interpreter for old ansible version:
 ![alt text](doc/ansible_python3_interpreter.png)

 ### how to add a host in ansible inventory